 This hub brings together information to support families through this uncertain time including simple guides to help navigate conversations with your children.
 The most important thing to do now is talk to young people and keep the lines of communication open and free from judgement.

-The Government has indicated that the ban is expected to come into force from Spring 2027, although exact timings have not yet been confirmed.
+The Government has indicated that the new measures are expected to come into force from Spring 2027, although exact timings have not yet been confirmed.

 It’s important to remember that the introduction of the ban does not automatically mean children under 16 will no longer be able to access social media.
 Enforcing age restrictions at scale is complex and is likely to take time.
 There are also significant challenges around verification and compliance across different platforms.

-Your role as a parent or carer does not fundamentally change when the ban comes into force.
-Responsibility for enforcing the ban will sit with the Government, regulators and technology companies, not with parents.
+Your role as a parent or carer does not fundamentally change as these new measures come into force.
+Responsibility for implementing and enforcing any social media restrictions, safety settings and platform requirements sits with the Government, regulators and technology companies, not with parents.

-Conversations about age restrictions can still be valuable, helping children understand the rules and boundaries that exist both online and offline.
+Conversations about age restrictions, safety settings and healthy online habits can still be valuable, helping children understand the rules and boundaries that exist both online and offline.
 However, the most important message children need from the adults in their lives is one of support.
 They should know that they can come to you with questions, worries or mistakes, and that your support is not dependent on them getting everything right online.

 We know that children can experience unacceptable and preventable harms on social media.
 However, these harms are not exclusive to social media platforms.